 The kitchen of the Occidental was a pretty noisy place, but what else could you expect?
 It’s a popular restaurant and chefs and staff are always working quickly, preparing and serving meals.
 The sound of kitchen tools on the steel tables and instructions being given reverberated in the room.
-The dining area was separated from the kitchen by a hallway and door, but for some reason, sound still escaped and could be heard by guests, especially whenever anyone entered or exited through the door.
+The dining area was separated from the kitchen by a hallway and door.
+But for some reason, the sound still escaped and could be heard by guests.
+This was especially true whenever anyone entered or exited through the door.

-Leo Casas, of the Willard Hotel where the Occidental is located, called Acoustical Solutions and was talked through his noise control issue by Sales Rep Kevin McIver.
+Leo Casas of the Willard Hotel, where the Occidental is located, called Acoustical Solutions.
+He was talked through his noise control issue by Sales Rep Kevin McIver.

 Kevin listened to Casas and examined the current floor plans of the kitchen and dining area.
 He noted that the placement of the single door, halfway down the hallway, and the lack of absorptive surfaces, caused noise from the kitchen to reverberate down the hall until it was released through the door.

-The last detail taken into consideration was not only to keep the noise from escaping the kitchen, but to reduce it at the source.
-Sound Damping Sheets were adhered to the underside of the steel tables, significantly quieting the noise made from tools and dishes striking the surfaces.
+The last detail taken into consideration was not only to keep the noise from escaping the kitchen but to reduce it at the source.
+VibStop Vibration Damping Sheet were adhered to the underside of the steel tables, significantly quieting the noise made by tools and dishes striking the surfaces.